cleodora-forecasting/cleodora/dev_docs/setup.md

 The backend must also be running, otherwise you will get an error.
 This is because the frontend queries the backend for data.

+Note that in Gitpod and GitHub codespaces you always need to specify the `REACT_APP_API_URL`.
+See the Gitpod and GitHub codespaces doc sections.

 ## Client (CLI written in Go)